DonutEspresso/big-json/README.md

 __Returns__: {Object} the parsed object

-### stringify(opts, callback)
+### stringify(opts, [callback])
-An async JSON.stringify using the same underlying stream implementation, but with a callback interface.
+An async JSON.stringify using the same underlying stream implementation.
+If a callback is not passed, a promise is returned.

 * `opts` {Object} an options object
 * `opts.body` {Object} the object to be stringified